Tips to Hang a Symmetrical Gallery Wall in your Hallway

-Now if I have nothing to do on a Saturday night when Finn is out with his friends, I can call her on up for a wine night.
-Or if I’m heading to the grocery store all alone, she can come get her groceries too.
+Now if I have nothing to do on a Saturday night when Finn is out with his friends, I can call her up for a wine night.
+Or if I’m heading to the grocery store all alone, she can come to get her groceries too.
 It has been life-changing for us both and I couldn’t be happier to have her close by.

 In her transition from a big house to the suburbs, to a 2-bedroom condo in the city, Jan got rid of TONS of stuff.
 She purged about 80% of her belongings and ended up selling most of her furniture.
 At first, she was a little hesitant to get rid of so much, but now she is loving the chance to start fresh and decorate a home that is totally her style.
+You can read some of her tips for purging all of the things in this blog post.

 I’ve slowly been helping her decorate every room in her new place, and I’m planning to share some of the spaces here on the blog.
 Our styles aren’t too different, but hers is much more soft and feminine…which is perfect for a woman with her own place.
 This Friday I’ll share her gorgeous master bedroom here on the blog.